Chetan2708/React.JS_Projects/Project_2/README.md

 # You can preview this project here
-[Live preview](https://coin-trader-hq.vercel.app/) the Crypto guide web-app.
+[Live preview](https://coin-trader-hq.vercel.app/) the Crypto guide web-app , that also has features of chart js and shows tracker for each coin that is present in the market.

 # Getting Started with Create React App